Skip to main content

 • You did not see the sign.
 The driver must look for and comply with all parking signs.

-• You did not understand the parking sign or the sign was confusing.
+• You did not understand the parking sign, or the sign was confusing.
 The Town’s signs comply with the standards set by the relevant Australian Standard.

 • You did not know that parking restrictions applied.